open-webrtc-toolkit/owt-client-android/docs/index.md

 Apk files will be located in `build/outputs/apk` folder.

-## 3.3 Developing Android applications with OMS Android {#section3_3}
+## 3.3 Developing Android applications with OWT Android {#section3_3}
-Follow these general steps to create an Android application using OMS Android:
+Follow these general steps to create an Android application using OWT Android:

 1. Create an Android Application project in Android Studio.
 2. Create a libs/ folder under the project directory.